1abhishekpandey/outdated-pod-detection-ios/.github/ISSUE_TEMPLATE/bug_report.md

 7. From when the issue started

 **Version of the iOS SDK**
-The version of the Rudder-iOS SDK you're using.
+The version of the Rudder-iOS SDK you're using (e.g., iOS SDK v1.0.0).

 **(Optional) Mobile device mode integration version**